ethereum/pm/All Core Devs Meetings/Meeting 57.md

 **Hudson**:  Sounds great, any one opposed to this?
 Otherwise we can go forward.

-**Borris**:  From the process perspectives and may be this also solves the problem if people not looking at it, is there something that we do about last call - signaling.
+**Boris**:  From the process perspectives and may be this also solves the problem if people not looking at it, is there something that we do about last call - signaling.

 **Hudson**:  I think that is a separate conversation following EIP 1.

-**Borris**:  I will take it there when we do some work with 1233 as well.
+**Boris**:  I will take it there when we do some work with 1233 as well.

 **Hudson**: Okay.